stashed/stash/docs/concepts/crds/repository.md

 `prefix` of any backend denotes the directory inside the backend where the snapshots are being stored.
 If the backend is a **Local** backend then `subPath` is used for this purpose.

+### spec.wipeOut

+`spec.wipeOut` field indicates whether stash will delete respective **restic** repository from the backend or only delete `Repository` crd when `Repository` crd is deleted.
+The default value of this field is `false` which indicates that only `Repository` crd will be deleted from Kubernetes.
+To know how to use this field to delete restic repository see [here](/docs/concepts/crds/repository.md#delete-respective-restic-repository).

 ## Repository Status

 Stash operator updates `.status` of a Repository CRD every time a backup operation is completed.